beccauwu/about-me/README.md

 **As a site user, I want to be able to share images to others.**

-Implementation 🏭: On the user's account page there is an image upload button which opens up a modal where they may upload an image.
+Implementation 🏭: On the user's account page there is an image upload button which opens up a modal where they may upload an image

 Test 🧪: I tried uploading photos on the site using the photo upload modal